1970 — The defense of "Los Siete de la Raza" in San Francisco

 Los Siete defense attorney Charles Garry, the "go-to" attorney for people of color in major crimiinal cases that attracted left-wing attention and organized support

-Garry being interviewed for local news radio.
-He was articulate, feisty and well-prepared
+Charles Garry being interviewed for local news radio.
+He was articulate, feisty and well-prepared.

-Charles Garry was well-known, respected and a celebrity with the media and the left (and the left media).
+Charles Garry was well-known, respected and a celebrity with the mass media and the left and its media.

 Los Siete were supported by the Black Panther Party.
 Here the Panther newspaper is being sold outside the courtroom.

-Waiting to get into the Los Siete trial courtroom
+Supporters waiting to get into the Los Siete trial courtroom.

 Members of the black community, no strangers to police brutality, provided support in the courtroom audience.